Anuj12Gupta-dev/prepmate-ai/README.md

-# PrepMate AI - Coding Interview Preparation Platform
+# PeerPrep - Coding Interview Preparation Platform

-PrepMate AI is a collaborative coding interview preparation platform that allows users to practice coding problems together in real-time with video chat, code sharing, and execution capabilities.
+PeerPrep is a collaborative coding interview preparation platform that allows users to practice coding problems together in real-time with video chat, code sharing, and execution capabilities.

 ## Table of Contents
 - [Overview](#overview)